 Who We Are

 Lee Carlson Center for Mental Health & Well-Being is a primary provider of outpatient and rehabilitative mental health services in the twin cities north metro.
 Each year we offer hope and healing to 6,000+ individuals and their families struggling with mental and emotional health concerns.
 Our services are provided to clients of any age including children as young as age two.
 Services are provided in our clinics, in client’s homes and in schools and are delivered individually and in groups as well as to couples and to families.

 A beacon of hope and healing for 39 years, our mission is to provide exceptional and affordable mental health services to families, children, youth, and adults.

 If you are looking for a Masters Level field placement for Mental Health, Lee Carlson Center's internships provide multi-disciplinary clinical practice experiences that will develop your skills to become a well-rounded and innovative therapist.

-We have multiple field placement opportunities available in our School-based program, Domestic Violence program, our Drop-in Center for SPMI adults, CTSS/In Home program, and in our ITFC program for kids in foster care and a macro MSW field placement opportunity.
+We have multiple field placement opportunities available in our School-based program, Domestic Violence program, our Drop-in Center for SPMI adults, CTSS/In Home program, in our ITFC program for kids in foster care and a macro MSW field placement opportunity.